Great Western Trail (board game): Gameplay

 The gameplay combines "hand management, action selection, and strategic movement", with the object being to accumulate victory points, which can be achieved by various means.
 It takes about 75 to 150 minutes to play.
 In addition to the gameboard, each player has a dedicated side board on which are displayed the turn details (top), auxiliary actions (left), the player's certificates (right), and workers (centre).
 Each player draws a hand of cattle cards and places their herder and train meeples at the starting locations.

 Each turn, a player executes the steps as depicted in the turn details area.
 First, their herder is moved a number of spaces along the game board, up to the maximum indicated.
 The space on which it lands indicates further actions the player may take, such as erecting buildings on the trail, buying or selling cattle, engaging in trade, or hiring staff.
 If the player passes over hazards, teepees, or certain buildings owned by opposing players, they must pay a fee in coins.
 At the end of each turn, the player draws a number of cards from their personal stack to regain their hand limit.

 The game progresses as the players advance along the trail toward Kansas City.
 Upon reaching this destination, five actions are executed: the trading areas are re-stocked, two worker supply areas are filled, the cattle are delivered, and finally, the cattle are loaded onto trains for shipment "further into the wild west".
 Delivery of cattle is accomplished by a player submitting cattle cards in their hands; they receive coins to the value of the sum of the points on the unique cattle cards they have delivered, plus any certificates on their player board that they choose to spend.
 Shipment of cattle can be made to any city along the track having a value no higher than the value obtained in the delivery phase.
 The player takes a piece from their board and places it on the selected space.
 Removal of this piece from the player board enables them to use one of a new action, a larger certificate capacity, greater movement, or larger hand size.

 Placing pieces in adjacent cities may earn the player various rewards or penalties including victory points.
 Cattle cards earn a player a range of victory points, the value printed on each card.

 Analysis of the gameplay identifies three broad strategies, depending on the player's principal focus for scoring victory points: collecting and delivering cattle, adding buildings to the board, or advancing their train and upgrading stations.
 However successful play generally requires some attention to be given to all three areas, and hybrid strategies combining two of these approaches can also be successful.

+Expansions

+A number of expansions have been released: